Blosc/c-blosc2/README_FUZZER.md

 * This output always gives the base64 of the data that reproduced it (e.g. AiACDQEAAAAPAAAAFAAAABMAbZ0=).
 This can be converted to hex and saved to a file.

-* This file can be passed as an argument to `tests/fuzz/decompress_fuzzer` so as to test it locally.
+* This file can be passed as an argument to the corresponding test of `tests/fuzz/` folder, so as to test it locally.